lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Generics.md

 }
 ```

-The example above defies a generic reactor `Delay` which receives a type parameter `T`.
+The example above defines a generic reactor `Delay` which receives a type parameter `T`.
 Its input, output and logical action are all of type `T`.
 The logic implemented in the reactions is straight forward.
 The reaction to `in` schedules the logical action `a` with the configured delay and the received value.
 The reaction to `a` simply forwards this value to the output port at a later tag.
 The concrete type `T`, however, is not relevant for this implementation and will be filled in only, when the reactor is instantiated.
 In our example, the main reactor instantiates `Delay`, specifying `int` as the type to be assigned to `T`.
 In consequence, we can set an integer on `d`'s input port and receive an integer on its output.
-If we wanted instead to delay a string, we can do this ar follows:
+If we wanted instead to delay a string, we can do this as follows:
 ```lf-cpp
 main reactor {
     d = new Delay<{=std::string=}>(delay = 100 msec)